 The third thing you should do that doesn’t readily come to mind when you’re thinking about dogs is sunscreen.
 Just as we need sunscreen to protect ourselves from harmful rays, so do some dogs.
 Short haired breeds of dogs can get easily sunburned and you should use a light SPF sunscreen such as SPF-15 on your dog.
 On unusually hot and sunny days a higher SPF factor may be warranted.
 Make sure you choose a neutrally scented sunscreen so it doesn’t irritate your dog.

 The fourth and final thing you should put into consideration is that your dog will need to relieve himself somewhere.
 Take plenty of doggie waste bags and paper towels with you on your trip as well as an odor neutralizer to clean up after your dog.
 If you can train your dog to use puppy pads this is ideal as it will make cleaning up after the dog much easier.
 Clean up after your dog immediately to reduce the risk of feces born diseases and odor.

 Taking these four simple tips into consideration can help you make the most of your boating trip.
 Your dog will enjoy the fresh air and time spent with you and exercising basic safety precautions should ensure a safe and pleasant day out on the lake or at sea.

-Content courtesy of Pet-Super-Store.
+Editor's Note: Content collaboration courtesy of Pet-Super-Store.